Plaster by Orciani

 Limestone plaster works in living rooms, dining rooms, entry halls, bedrooms, libraries, stair halls, and powder rooms.
 It carries beautifully in spaces with strong directional light, because the smooth single-coat surface and the integral pigment hold a quiet, even read across the wall.
 It is comfortable in a Tudor entry, a modern hallway, or a mountain great room where stone and wood are doing the heavier architectural lifting and the wall wants to sit back.

 It is not a wet-area finish.
-A shower wants Tadelakt or a properly waterproofed assembly behind a different surface.
+A shower wants tadelakt or a properly waterproofed assembly behind a different surface.
 A steam-prone laundry wants ventilation engineered to the actual load, with a finish chosen for that condition.
 It is also the wrong call when the design intent is a machined, mechanical plane that reads like paint.
-Limestone plaster is plaster.
-It has the soft hand of a mineral surface.
+Limestone plaster is plaster, with the soft hand of a mineral surface.
 If the client wants drywall, specify drywall.
 The honest move is to match the spec to the room the client actually wants.

 The breathability argument matters too.
 A pigmented lime-based plaster moves vapor in both directions.
 Across the western North Carolina service area, where the seasonal humidity swing is real, that breathability keeps moisture from getting trapped against framing.
 In Central Florida, the same building-science point carries even more weight.
 A wall that breathes is a wall that handles its climate.